 5. “Who is God?”

 Do you know someone with father issues or wounds?
-How do they view God?
+How does he view God?
 In most cases, people with father wounds struggle to connect with the image of “God the Father” because they had a bad earthly father as an example.

 Your kids are asking this question and you as their earthly father represent the first image they see of God the Father.
 How you show love, mercy, grace, and consistency will represent to your kids the love, mercy, grace, and consistency of God.